linode/docs/docs/products/platform/get-started/guides/beta-for-new-data-centers/index.md

 ### Object Storage

-The new data centers feature enhanced Object Storage, which improves upon the consistency of reliability of the existing service and offers increased capacity (outlined below).
+The new data centers feature enhanced Object Storage, which improves upon the consistency and reliability of the existing service and offers increased capacity (outlined below).
 Review the [Availability](/docs/products/storage/object-storage/#availability) and [Specifications](/docs/products/storage/object-storage/#specifications) section of the Object Storage documentation for more details.

 - **Max storage** (*per region, per account*): 1 PB (up from 5 TB)
 - **Max # of objects** (*per region, per account*): 1 billion (up from 50 million)